mahesh18k/blogverse-frontend/README.md

 - **Dotenv**: Module to load environment variables from a .env file into process.env.
 - **Nodemon**: A utility that monitors for any changes in your source and automatically restarts your server.

-#### Note: The backend uses the ESM module type, enabling the use of "import" statements instead of "require".
+**Note**: The backend uses the ESM module type, enabling the use of "import" statements instead of "require".
 This aligns the backend with the modern JavaScript syntax, similar to what is used in the React.js frontend.

 ### **Testing**